lees-oz/terra-parity/README.md

 <img src="images/new.png" alt="drawing" width="1000"/>
 </p>

-## Usage Example
+# Why - Usage Example

 You provision infrastructure for a web application that has three environments - `dev`, `test` and `prod`.
 Your infrastructure as code has folder dedicated to each environment.
 For example:
 <p align="center">
 <img src="images/envs.png" alt="drawing" width="200"/>
 </p>

-## Below are examples of engineers workflows when *Terra parity* might be helpful.
+Below are examples of engineers workflows when *Terra parity* might be helpful

 1. You work on feature which involves adding new `resource2`.
-After adding it on `dev` you'd typically want to navigate to `test-env/eu-west-1/component1`, create folder `resource2` and create `terragrunt.hcl` file there.In this example this isn't a big issue to do it manually - the file could easily be found in the Explorer.
+After adding it on `dev` you'd typically want to navigate to `test-env/eu-west-1/component1`, create folder `resource2` and create `terragrunt.hcl` file there.In this example this isn't a big issue to do it manually - the file could easily be found in the **Explorer**.
 However for the size of any real IaC repository navigating to the right folder, creating subfolders and file would take you some time and energy. *Terra parity* automates that.
 Upon invocation it will render menu informing you that the  files are not found under on `test` and `prod` (`test-env/eu-west-1/component1/resource2/terragrunt.hcl` and `prod-env/eu-west-1/component1/resource2/terragrunt.hcl`).
-Choosing either menu will *copy* `terragrunt.hcl` to a corresponding location (with creation of missing folders) and open new file in Editor.
+Choosing either menu will *copy* `terragrunt.hcl` to a corresponding location (with creation of missing folders) and open new file in **Editor**.

 2. You work on feature that involves changing `app1`'s `resource1`.
 Again, normally you'd want to first make change on `dev` and afterwards repeat it on `test` and ensure both are aligned - either are plain copied of each other or have few for-a-good-reason differences.
 And again, navigating to `test` (or `prod`) could be a time consuming routine, as well as calling a comparison window to ensure the change is copied properly. *Terra parity* automates that.
 Upon invocation it render menu informing you that `dev-env/eu-west-1/component1/resource1/terragrunt.hcl` differs from both other envifonment's corresponding resources - `test-env/eu-west-1/component1/resource1/terragrunt.hcl` and `prod-env/eu-west-1/component1/resource1/terragrunt.hcl`.
 Selecting either of the menus will open files comparison window, where the `test` or `prod` could be aligned with `dev` right in place.